Lessons From Fashion Week and How to Use Them in Your Marketing

 Whether your aim is to build brand awareness through media coverage with a PR stunt, or through a meticulously planned paid social strategy, the goal remains the same: get people talking about your brand.

-Take Coperni’s viral spray-on dress moment with Bella Hadid.
+Take Coperni’s viral spray-on dress moment with Bella Hadid in 2022.
 By combining their innovative fashion technology with the ‘it girl’ of the moment Bella Hadid, the brand racked up a media impact value of an estimated $26.3 million.
 Bella’s post sharing a video of the moment generated over $1 million in just one weekend, surpassing 2.8 million likes on Instagram.

 Key learnings: To reach a wider audience, invest in your brand awareness campaigns.
 Don’t view your social media pages solely as a way to promote your products or services and consider broadening your content.
 Avoid overselling and, instead, treat your socials as if you’re a real person making friends, rather than a business making money.
 Be sure to regularly interact with your audience by asking questions, commenting on posts, and resharing content that resonates with your values.